youqad/Neurorobotics_Navigation-Strategies/Lab2_Navigation_Strategies.md

 ### Do the number of bumps into a wall decrease?

-The number of bumps into the wall decreased in the last 10 trials comparing with the first 10 trials.
-The average number of bumps in the first 10 trials is $4.2$, and in the last 10 trials becomes $0.4$.
-The statistics of the number of bumps are shown as below:
+The number of bumps into the wall decrease by the last 10 trials compared to the first 10 trials.
+The average number of bumps in the first 10 trials is $4.2$, and in the last 10 trials it becomes $0.4$.
+The median and quartiles of the number of bumps are shown below:

 | Trials  | Average | Median | 1st quartile  | 3rd quartile |